fapi-cz/http-client/docs/en/index.md

 httpClient:
 	type: guzzle
 	logging: false
+	bar: false
 ```

 Option `type` specifies the type of HTTP client to be used.
 Supported types are `guzzle` and `curl`.

 Option `logging` enables logging of all HTTP requests, HTTP responses and HTTP client errors.

+Option `bar` enables Tracy bar of all HTTP requests, HTTP responses and HTTP client errors.

+You can use only `logging` or `bar` option.
+Both are not allowed for now.

 Making HTTP requests
 --------------------